Mindset Media

-3 Completely Free Google Tools For Powerful Business Growth
+5 Completely Free Google Tools For Business Growth

-TLWR: Take advantage of these three very accessible and free Google platforms to grow your business - Google Analytics, Google Search Console, and Google Trends.
+TLWR: Take advantage of these five very accessible and free Google platforms to grow your business - Google Analytics, Google Search Console, Google My Business, Google Trends, and Google PageSpeed Insights.

 When it comes to business growth strategies for small businesses, there is nothing quite as awesome as free tools… as long as they’re reliable.
 But how can you know if a company offering you free information online is reliable?
 Don’t worry… I’ve got you covered.
-If anyone online has proven their reliability, it’s the people over at Google – so in today’s blog we’re going to present you with three completely free online tools from Google that will help you with your business growth plan!
+If anyone online has proven their reliability, it’s the people over at Google – so in today’s blog we’re going to present you with five completely free online tools from Google that will help you with your seo plan for business growth!

 Google Analytics (GA) is a fundamental data tracking tool when it comes to growing your business online.
 If you are not sure whether you already have an account, I’d suggest asking others on your team (or whoever does your marketing) before you get all gung-ho, find a tutorial, and create a new one.
 I’d give you kudos for your ambition, but I often see businesses that have unintentionally created multiple GA accounts, and it can make things more complicated than necessary.